aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

         owner: Red Hat
         redistribute: Y

-You can make the appropriate changes to your input software inventory and/or your MAPPING.CONFIG file and then run genabout.py as often as necessary to replace the generated AboutCode files with the improved output.
-(Note that you will want to delete or move your previously generated output before running genabout.py again.)
+You can make the appropriate changes to your input software inventory and/or your MAPPING.CONFIG file and then run gen as often as necessary to replace the generated AttributeCode files with the improved output.
+(Note that you will want to delete or move your previously generated output before running gen again.)

-# <a name="Usinggenattrib.pytoGenerateaProductAttributionNoticePackage">Using genattrib.py to Generate a Product Attribution Notice Package</a>
+# <a name="UsingattribtoGenerateaProductAttributionNoticePackage">Using attrib to Generate a Product Attribution Notice Package</a>

-## <a name="PrepareaFilteredProductBOMtoUseasInputtogenattrib.py">Prepare a Filtered Product BOM to Use as Input to genattrib.py</a>
+## <a name="PrepareaFilteredProductBOMtoUseasInputtoattrib">Prepare a Filtered Product BOM to Use as Input to attrib</a>

-The Software Inventory that you prepared for genabout.py most likely includes components that do not need to appear in a product attribution notice package; for example:
+The Software Inventory that you prepared for gen most likely includes components that do not need to appear in a product attribution notice package; for example:

 * Components in your codebase that are not Deployed on the final product (e.g. build tools, testing tools, internal documentation).

 * Components in your codebase under licenses that do not require attribution (e.g. proprietary packages, commercial products).

-You should prepare a filtered version of your software inventory (the one that you used for genabout.py) by removing the rows that identify components which should not be included in a product attribution notice package, and saving that filtered version as your Product BOM.
+You should prepare a filtered version of your software inventory (the one that you used for gen) by removing the rows that identify components which should not be included in a product attribution notice package, and saving that filtered version as your Product BOM.
 You should also order the rows in this Product BOM in the sequence that you would like them to appear in the product attribution notice package.

-## <a name="PrepareanAttributionTemplatetoUseasInputtogenattrib.py">Prepare an Attribution Template to Use as Input to genattrib.py</a>
+## <a name="PrepareanAttributionTemplatetoUseasInputtoattrib">Prepare an Attribution Template to Use as Input to attrib</a>

-You can run genattrib.py using the default.html template provided with the AboutCode tools:
+You can run attrib using the default.html template provided with the AttributeCode tools:

 [https://github.com/dejacode/about-code-tool/blob/develop/about_code_tool/templates/default.html](https://github.com/dejacode/about-code-tool/blob/develop/about_code_tool/templates/default.html)

 If you choose to do that, you will most likely want to edit the generated .html file to provide header information about your own organization and product.

-Running genattrib.py with the default.html file is probably your best choice when you are still testing your AboutCode process.
+Running attrib with the default.html file is probably your best choice when you are still testing your AttributeCode process.
 Once you have a good understanding of the generated output, you can customize the template to provide the standard text that you want to see whenever you generate product attribution for your organization.
-You can also create alternative versions of the template to use genattrib.py to generate other kinds of documents, such as a License Reference.
+You can also create alternative versions of the template to use attrib to generate other kinds of documents, such as a License Reference.

 ### <a name="Usejinja2FeaturestoCustomizeYourAttributionTemplate">Use jinja2 Features to Customize Your Attribution Template</a>

-The genattrib.py tool makes use of the open source python library **jinja2** ([http://jinja.pocoo.org/docs/dev/templates/](http://jinja.pocoo.org/docs/dev/templates/)) in order to extend .html capabilities and transform AboutCode input data into the final format of the generated attribution file.
-The **default.html **file contains text that complies with jinja2 syntax specifications in order to support grouping, ordering, formatting and presentation of your AboutCode data.
+The attrib tool makes use of the open source python library **jinja2** ([http://jinja.pocoo.org/docs/dev/templates/](http://jinja.pocoo.org/docs/dev/templates/)) in order to extend .html capabilities and transform AttributeCode input data into the final format of the generated attribution file.
+The **default.html **file contains text that complies with jinja2 syntax specifications in order to support grouping, ordering, formatting and presentation of your AttributeCode data.
 If your attribution requirements are complex, you may wish to study the jinja2 documentation to modify the default.html logic; alternatively, here are a few relatively simple concepts that relate to the attribution document domain.

 The simplest modifications to the default.html file involve the labels and standard text.
 For example, here is the default template text for the Table of Contents: